Identification of Roadway Design and Infrastructure Factors Influencing ADAS Systems in Mitigating Rural Roadway Departure Crashes

 • Contract Type: Firm-Fixed-Price (FFP) purchase order.

-• Set-Aside: None (non-set-aside).
+• Set-Aside: None (Non-set-aside).

-• Technical Questions Due: May 4, 2026
+• Technical Questions Due Date: May 4, 2026 (now expired).

 People